Traditional Education vs Modern Education in 2025

 - While technology plays a central role in modern education, not all students have equal access to it.
 This increases the gap between individuals who can and cannot use digital tools.

-- The extensive focus on skill development over content leads to gaps in foundational knowledge.
+- The heavy emphasis on skill development over foundational knowledge leads to gaps in foundational knowledge.
 It may also lead to students possessing fragmented knowledge in multiple areas.

 - Modern education emphasizes constant adaptation and tech updates.
-This can cause burnout as it prioritizes novelty over mastery.
+This can lead to burnout, as it prioritizes novelty over mastery.

-Altera Institute is a specialist institute for brand, growth, and product careers and offers a 1-year full time Post Graduate Program in Applied Marketing.
-It is an industry-backed institute started by ex-leaders from Hindustan Unilever Limited (HUL).
+Altera Institute is a specialist institute for brand, growth, and product careers and offers a 1-year full-time Post Graduate Program in Applied Marketing.
+It is an industry-backed institute founded by former leaders of Hindustan Unilever Limited (HUL).

-Altera Institute runs some of India’s most industry-relevant programs in marketing.
+Altera Institute offers some of India’s most industry-relevant marketing programs.
 Leading companies like HUL, Amazon, Nestle, Himalaya, Publicis Group, and many others use Altera's programs to upskill their employees.

 Altera’s PGP in Applied Marketing has three unique elements:

-- 100% Industry-Designed Curriculum: The curriculum is designed by industry experts from India’s leading organizations like Amazon, HUL, Flipkart, WPP Group, Nestle, and many others.
+- 100% Industry-Designed Curriculum: The curriculum is developed by industry experts from India’s leading organizations, including Amazon, HUL, Flipkart, WPP Group, Nestle, and many others.

 - 100% Industry Mentor Taught: The courses and sprints at Altera Institute are 100% taught by industry-experienced professionals.
 Most of the mentors are former leaders in brands, sales, eCommerce, and product functions at India’s leading companies.

 - Industry Backed: Altera Institute has its roots in the industry.
-The PGP is designed to fix a large gap in the skill requirements faced by the industry for brand, growth, and product related roles.
+The PGP is designed to address a significant gap in the industry's skill requirements for brand, growth, and product-related roles.
 Some of India’s leading companies, like Hindustan Unilever Limited, Mamaearth, and Mullen Lowe Lintas Group, have backed the program.

 Latest Innovative Teaching Methods